Dog Bite Attorney in Conroe

 Medical Bills from a Dog Bite

 When a dog owner fails to control their dog and the dog harms someone else, the owner is responsible for the injuries caused by the dog.
 Medical bills from a dog bite can be costly depending on the severity of the bite.
-If the bite was large, then plastic surgery may be necessary to correct any scaring or permanent disfigurement that occurred from the bite.
+If the bite was large, then plastic surgery may be necessary to correct any scarring or permanent disfigurement that occurred from the bite.
 A dog bite victim is entitled to be compensated for all of their medical bills and pain and suffering related to the bite.

 “One Bite Rule”